getsentry/sentry-native/README.package.md

-# SentryPad Distribution Package
+# Sentry-Native Distribution Package

-**Note**: This README files is part of SentryPad distribution package.
-For general information about the project, see [this README](https://github.com/getsentry/sentrypad/blob/master/README.md).
+**Note**: This README files is part of Sentry-Native distribution package.
+For general information about the project, see [this README](https://github.com/getsentry/sentry-native/blob/master/README.md).

-This package contains source code and build files for SentryPad and Crashpad.
+This package contains source code and build files for Sentry-Native and Crashpad.
 Build files are pregenerated for several platforms: Linux, Windows, and MacOS at the moment.

-Build files for a given platform can be found in `./sentrypad/gen_PLATFORM` directory, where `PLATFORM` is one of `linux`, `windows`, and `macosx`.
+Build files for a given platform can be found in `./sentry-native/gen_PLATFORM` directory, where `PLATFORM` is one of `linux`, `windows`, and `macosx`.

 ## Build Prerequisites